 -

-You have already imported the Git repository into JupyterLab, and the contents of the repository are visible in the file browser in JupyterLab.
+You have imported the Git repository into JupyterLab, and the contents of the repository are visible in the file browser in JupyterLab.

 -